 may be present.
 So a negative test result at this stage does not rule out a

 Blood tests may be used if you have symptoms of later Lyme disease,

 such as problems involving the joints, heart, or nervous system.
 But

-current blood tests can't tell the difference between an active infection and
+commonly done blood tests can't tell the difference between an active infection and

 a past infection that was treated and cured.
 A polymerase chain reaction (PCR) test can tell whether you have an active Lyme disease infection, but it is not available in many places.